greg-raven/grus/_posts/2017-12-18-abandon-the-daca-amnesty-push.md

 Your decision to sign a letter in support of passing a no-strings-attached amnesty goes against the interests of American workers and our nation's security.

-President Trump has made it clear that March is the deadline for dealing with DACA recipients, so there is no need to rush an amnesty into the year-end spending bill.
+President Donald J. Trump has made it clear that March is the deadline for dealing with DACA recipients, so there is no need to rush an amnesty into the year-end spending bill.

 {% include signature.html %}